StackStorm/st2docs/docs/source/troubleshooting/mistral.rst

 state from the database.
 The process uses eventlets to simultaneously query multiple workflow results.
 This can consume significant CPU cycles.

 As of |st2| v2.3 onwards, there are two configurable values for controlling this from happening.
-These are3 ``thread_pool_size`` (number of eventlets) and ``query_interval`` (interval to space out the subsequent queries to Mistral for a single execution).
+These are ``thread_pool_size`` (number of eventlets) and ``query_interval`` (interval to space out the subsequent queries to Mistral for a single execution).
 You can configure these values by editing the ``results_tracker`` section in ``/etc/st2/st2.conf``: